wyiting01/dsa4263-pietonium/sentiment_analysis/README.md

 ```

 <h2>File/Folder Descriptions</h2>
-1. Deep Learning - consists of jupyter notebook, python module and requirements needed to train and deploy DistilBert model
+1. Deep Learning - consists of jupyter notebook, python module and requirements needed to train and deploy DistilBert model <br>
 2. ML - consists of jupyter notebooks and python scripts needed to train traditional learning algo (SVM and XGBoost) which acts as baseline models